-The MTN binding comes with a whopping 30 millimeters of fore/aft heel adjustment—handy for those like myself with a pre-existing quiver of tech boots—and is crampon-compatible with Plum and Dynafit crampons.
+The MTN Pure binding comes with a whopping 30 millimeters of fore/aft heel adjustment—handy for those like myself with a pre-existing quiver of tech boots—and is crampon-compatible with Plum and Dynafit crampons.
 Releasing the brake is also a simple process, and it can be done with a ski pole or hand.
 And while other tech bindings’ brakes might be prone to accidentally releasing and dragging while touring (my G3 Ion comes to mind), the unique construction on the MTN bindings prevents this by utilizing the skier’s weight.
 When the lever is flipped back, the brakes are lifted and tucked out of the way; when pushed forward and flush with the ski, the brakes are engaged.

 At 1 pound 12 ounces with brakes (1 lb.
-5 oz. without), the Salomon MTN is a minimalist binding with very few moving parts.
+5 oz. without), the Salomon MTN is a minimalist binding with very few moving pieces.
 Due in part to the lack of hardware that comes with adjustable DIN settings, the MTN’s weight puts it at the low end of the spectrum.
 Other favorites like the G3 Ion 12 (2 lbs.
 9.2 oz.) and Marker Kingpin 13 (3 lbs.
-6 oz.) add considerable heft, especially when being hauled up thousands of feet.
-While other super-light bindings like the Black Diamond Helio 145 (10.2 oz.) and Dynafit’s TLT Superlite 2.0 (12.3 oz.) and TLT Expedition (13.7 oz.) shave ounces, they don’t come with brakes and are not adept at downhill charging.
+0.7 oz.) add considerable heft, especially when being hauled up thousands of feet.
+While other super-light bindings like the Black Diamond Helio 145 (10.2 oz.) and Dynafit’s Superlite 150 (10.6 oz.) and TLT Expedition (13.7 oz.) shave ounces, they don’t come with brakes and are not adept at downhill charging.
 I chose the MTN for long, arduous days of uphill trudging, but trusted them fully for a stable ride on steep descents.